© All Rights Reserved T-A Travel

 After this, the Philippines became more industrialized and saw improvements in infrastructure.
 Even with the current political climate, the Philippines has tried to develop its economy and regain an influential position in the global market.

 The Philippines is an archipelago composed of 7,107 islands (could be a little less during high tide) that are clustered into three island groups: Luzon, Visayas, and Mindanao.
-It lies in Southeast Asia bounded by the Philippine Sea to the east, South China Sea to the west and the Celebes Sea to the south.
+It lies in Southeast Asia bounded by the Philippine Sea to the east, West Philippine Sea to the west and the Celebes Sea to the south.

 Sabah, located at the northern part of Borneo island, was a territory ceded to the Sultanate of Sulu by the Sultan of Brunei in 1658 as compensation for the former’s assistance in repelling a rebellion.
 The Philippines had never ceased its claim on Sabah, maintaining that it is a property of the Sultan of Sulu, a Filipino citizen, and whose heirs continue to receive "padjak" (term used in the original contract) or lease payments for their property from the Malaysian government.